EberEHM/POS-proyecto-PHP/vistas/bower_components/chart.js/docs/06-Advanced.md

 ### Prototype methods

-For each chart, there are a set of global prototype methods on the shared `ChartType` which you may find useful.
+For each chart, there are a set of global prototype methods on the shared `ChartType` which you Mayo  find useful.
 These are available on all charts created with Chart.js, but for the examples, let's use a line chart we've made.

 ```javascript
 // For example: